Skip to Content

 A sensory diet is a carefully designed set of sensory activities created by an occupational therapist to support an individual’s sensory needs and help with sensory processing challenges.

-In other words, it’s a prescription for individualized sensory activities based on your child’s needs in the same way a medical doctor would prescribe medication.
+In other words, it’s a prescription for individualized sensory activities based on your child’s needs, just as a medical doctor would prescribe medication.

-I know it’s not possible for everyone to access a pediatric occupational therapist for them to evaluate and work with your child to develop a sensory diet.
+I know it’s not possible for everyone to access a pediatric occupational therapist for them to evaluate and work with their child to develop a sensory diet.

-This may be beneficial if your child has sensory processing disorder or frequently experiences sensory overload.
+This may be beneficial if your child has a sensory processing disorder or frequently experiences sensory overload.

 Types of Sensory Issues in Children